Locally optimal measurement-based quantum feedback with application to multi-qubit entanglement generation: Abstract

 \section{Abstract}

-We present a general approach to measurement-based quantum feedback that employs independent variation of quantum state-based and proportional (PaQS) feedback components to obtain locally optimal feedback protocols.
-To demonstrate the power of the method, we apply it to generation of high-fidelity multipartite entanglement with an emphasis on remote entanglement, requiring spatially local feedback Hamiltonians.
+We present a general approach to measurement-based quantum feedback that employs proportional and quantum state-based (PaQS) feedback components to obtain locally optimal protocols.
+To demonstrate the power of the method, we first show that it reproduces many known feedback protocols, and then apply it to generation of multipartite entanglement with an emphasis on remote entanglement, which requires spatially local feedback Hamiltonians.
 The symmetry of both measurement and feedback operators is found to be essential for construction of effective protocols.
-We show that entangled states can be reached with fidelity approaching unity under non-Markovian feedback control protocols, while Markovian protocols resulting from optimizing the feedback unitaries on ensemble averaged states still yield fidelities above 94\%.
-Application of the PaQS approach to generation of N-qubit W, Dicke and GHZ states shows that such entangled states can be efficiently generated with high fidelity, for up to $N=100$ in some cases.
+We show that under perfect measurement efficiency, entangled states can be reached with fidelity approaching unity under non-Markovian feedback control protocols, while Markovian protocols resulting from optimizing the feedback unitaries on ensemble averaged states still yield fidelities above 94\%.
+Application of the PaQS approach to generation of N-qubit W, general Dicke and GHZ states shows that such entangled states can be efficiently generated with high fidelity, for up to $N=100$ in some cases.

-Entanglement~\cite{Schrodinger1935b} is a crucial resource for quantum information science, with applications in secure cryptography~\cite{Ekert1991}, long-range quantum state transfer~\cite{Kimble2008}, quantum computation ~\cite{Wendin2016}, quantum-enhanced sensors~\cite{Wineland1994,Kitagawa1993,Hosten2016} and quantum simulation~\cite{Bloch2012}.
+Entanglement is a crucial resource for quantum information science, with applications in secure cryptography~\cite{Ekert1991}, long-range quantum state transfer~\cite{Kimble2008}, quantum computation ~\cite{Wendin2016}, quantum-enhanced sensors~\cite{Wineland1994,Kitagawa1993,Hosten2016} and quantum simulation~\cite{Bloch2012}.
 Many applications, particularly large-scale quantum information processing, will require modular quantum devices that are able to talk to each other~\cite{Devoret2013superconducting,Benjamin:2013}.
 However, the objects that we would like to entangle often have little or no direct interaction to enable entanglement generation, either because they are separated by significant distances, or because of intrinsically weak physical interactions.
-The former is the case in most quantum networking applications, as well as in nitrogen vacancy centers, for which large inter qubit spacing is necessary to maintain coherence properties \cite{hanson2008coherent}.
+The former is the case in most quantum networking applications, as well as in nitrogen vacancy centers, for which large inter-qubit spacing is necessary to maintain coherence properties \cite{hanson2008coherent}.
 The latter is the case for dilute neutral atoms, which have received considerable interest for generation of spin-squeezed states involving large numbers of entangled atoms~\cite{Stockton2004,Cox2016}.

 When no direct interaction is available, joint measurement on all parties offers a practical method to project the total system into a desired entangled state.
 This has been demonstrated by interfering spontaneously emitted optical photons emitted from (artificial) atomic systems~\cite{Chou2005,Moehring2007,Hofmann2012,Bernien2013}, and also by performing cavity-QED-based joint measurements on superconducting qubits~\cite{Roch:2014ey} or cold neutral atoms~\cite{takano2009spin}.